Fulton County, Kentucky Land For Sale (2 results)

 Darrell W. Hindman, Owner/Broker of Living The Dream, is proud to present a once-in-a-lifetime ownership opportunity on the Mississippi River.

 Welcome to a true sportsman's paradise.
 Island Number 8 is renowned for its monster whitetail deer, extensive trail camera history, and a thriving population of Eastern wild turkeys, complete with multiple established roosting sites.
 Situated directly along the Mississippi Flyway, the island offers outstanding duck hunting in its river sloughs, backwaters, and wetland habitats.
+Being settled in the middle of one the North America's largest waterfowl migration, this property sits within miles of major refuges such as Ten Mile Pond in Missouri, multiple refuges around Reelfoot Lake in Tennessee , and Ballard County Manangement areas in Kentucky..
+This area host hundreds of thousands of wintering waterfowl that will fly over this island often in thier travels up and down the Mississippi River.

 The property features mature bottomland timber, diverse forest cover, and an excellent internal trail system, making access ideal for hunting, wildlife management, and recreation.
 Portions of the island include agricultural cropland and farmland, providing both income potential and an additional draw for wildlife.
+A robust turkey and deer population.
+Its no shortage of wildlife on this island.
+The abilty to manage and exclusively control the wildlife on the island give it a unquie feature of being able to control whats there and zero worries of the neighbors shooting your management efforts which is extremely hard to find today.

 Outdoor recreation extends beyond hunting.
 Enjoy outstanding jumbo catfishing, boating, and endless river exploration on the Mississippi River.
 The property includes a dedicated landing area for loading and unloading equipment.
 Despite its remarkable seclusion, Island Number 8 is only a short boat ride from Kentucky and Missouri, offering the perfect balance of privacy and accessibility.